logicalclocks/logicalclocks.github.io/docs/user_guides/projects/airflow/airflow.md

 - **Sensor**: The sensor can be used to wait for executions to be completed.
 Similarly to the _wait_ option of the operator, the sensor blocks until the job execution is completed.
 The sensor can be used to launch several jobs in parallel and wait for their execution to be completed.
 Please note that the sensor is defined at the job level rather than the execution level.
 The sensor will wait for the most recent execution to be completed and it will fail the Airflow task if the execution was not successful.

 You can then create the DAG and Hopsworks will generate the Python file.
-You can inspect the python file by clicking on the eye next to the generated dag.

 #### Write your own DAG